reneklootwijk/node-dsmr/README.md

 The arguments are:

 * `port`, serial port to which the P1 port is connected
-* `baudrate`, the rate at which the P1 port communicates, for DSMR 2.2 and 3.0 meters this is `9600` and for 4.x this is `115200`.
+* `baudrate`, the rate at which the P1 port communicates, for DSMR 3.0 meters this is `9600` and for 4.x this is `115200`.
-* `databits`, the number of bits used, for DSMR 2.2 and 3.0 meters this is `7` and for 4.x this is `8`.
+* `databits`, the number of bits used, for 3.0 meters this is `7` and for 4.x this is `8`.
-* `parity`, the parity used, for DSMR 2.2 and 3.0 this is `even` and for 4.x this is `none`.
+* `parity`, the parity used, for 3.0 this is `even` and for 4.x this is `none`.
 * `disableCrcChecking`, when set to `true` the CRC check is disabled.
 The default is to check the CRC specified in the telegram with the calculated CRC, when they do not match, the telegram is not processed.
-When no CRC is specified as part of the telegram (e.g. for a DSMR 2.x message), the check is bypassed.
+When no CRC is specified as part of the telegram (e.g. for a DSMR 3.x message), the check is bypassed.

 ### SmartMeter.connect